trilitech/tezos-developer-docs/docs/tutorials/smart-contract/archetype.md

 You or any other user can call it from any source that can send transactions to Tezos, including command-line clients, dApps, and other contracts.

 If you want to continue working with this contract, try creating a dApp to call it from a web application, similar to the dApp that you create in the tutorial [Build a simple web application](../build-your-first-app/).
-You can also try adding your own endpoints and originating a new contract, but you cannot update the existing contract after it is deployed.
+You can also try adding your own entrypoints and originating a new contract, but you cannot update the existing contract after it is deployed.